capopaul/Jack-Bluetooth-Converter/doc/Jack<>Bluetooth-Design-Specification.md

 Final choice : **TLV320AIC3101** (Texas Instrument).

+Revision 3.1: efforts where made to consider other devices to avoid QFN packages.
+However, all the other packages seen were classified as outdated by the manufacturer or were missing important features.
+So, decision was made to stay with the TLV320AIC3101.

 ### 3.3 Battery

 The battery should provide at least 3 hours of operation.
 The most power-intensive components are the MCU, audio codec, and the screen.

 The screen is going to be on only when a user push a button (and stays on for ~30s).
 Therefore, it should be off in idle mode, in transmitting mode or receiving mode.
 Since the screen is mostly off, its consumption is negligible.

+Revision 3.1: The battery connector has been updated to avoid soldering.

 #### 3.3.1 ESP32-C6 Current consumption